History of Oriental Orthodoxy: Ottoman conquest and the millet system

-During the first half of the 16th century, the entire Middle East fell under the control of the Ottoman Empire.
+During the first half of the 16th century, the entire Near East fell under the control of the Ottoman Empire.
 Syria and Egypt were conquered during the Ottoman–Mamluk War (1516–17), and Oriental Orthodox communities in the region faced a new political reality that would determine their history until the beginning of the 20th century.
 Ottoman government introduced the millet system that granted a certain degree of autonomy to non-Islamic religious communities, including Oriental Orthodox Christians.

 Persecution of Oriental Orthodoxy

-One of the most salient features of the history of Oriental Orthodoxy has been the ceaseless persecution and massacres suffered under Byzantine, Persian, Muslim and Ottoman powers.
+One of the most salient features of Oriental Orthodoxy has been the ceaseless persecution and massacres its adherents have suffered throughout history, initially under the Byzantines and Sassanids, and later rule by various successive Muslim dynasties.
 Anti-Oriental Orthodox sentiments in the Byzantine Empire were motivated by religious divisions within Christianity after the Council of Chalcedon in 451.
 Persecutions occurred mainly in Egypt and some other eastern provinces of the Byzantine Empire during the reigns of emperors Marcian (450–457) and Leo I (457–474).
 There also was persecution under the Adal Sultanate and the Kingdom of Semien.

 The Muslim conquest of Egypt took place in AD 639, during the Byzantine Empire.
 Despite the political upheaval, Egypt remained a mainly Christian, but Copts lost their majority status after the 14th century, as a result of the intermittent persecution and the destruction of the Christian churches there, accompanied by heavy taxes for those who refused to convert.
 From the Muslim conquest of Egypt onwards, the Coptic Christians were persecuted by different Muslims regimes, such as the Umayyad Caliphate, Abbasid Caliphate, Fatimid Caliphate, Mamluk Sultanate, and Ottoman Empire; the persecution of Coptic Christians included closing and demolishing churches and forced conversion to Islam.
+Their persecution persists to this day.
+Christians comprise around 10% of Egypt's population and the overwhelming majority is Oriental Orthodox.
+Recent significant attacks targeting Coptic Christians include the bombing of two churches during Palm Sunday in 2017, which killed 49 people, and the execution of 29 pilgrims traveling to a monastery in May of that same year.

 In modern times, persecutions of Oriental Orthodox Christians culminated in Ottoman systematic persecutions of Armenian Christians and Assyrian Christians that led to the Armenian genocide and Assyrian genocide during the first World War.
-Also, Coptic Christians in Egypt have been victims of persecution by Muslim extremists into the modern times.

 On April 23, 2015, the Armenian Apostolic Church canonized all the victims of the Armenian genocide; this service is believed to be the largest canonization service in history.
-1.5 million is the most frequently published number of victims, however, estimates vary from 700,000 to 1,800,000.
+Approximately 1.5 million is the most frequently published number of victims, however, estimates vary from 700,000 to 1,800,000.
 It was the first canonization by the Armenian Apostolic Church in four hundred years.